DIA (Denver International Airport) is the main commerical airport serving the Rocky Region.

 The Peak to Peak Highway (119 to 72 to 7) runs north-south from Estes Park to I70 and is a favorite scenic drive - especially during fall colors.

 Trail Ridge Road (Highway 34) connects the two sides of the Park, crossing the Continental Divide at 12,183 ft.
-It closes during fall snows, and permanently for winter when snowfall can no longer be cleared - usually in October.
+It closes during fall snows, and permanently for winter when snowfall can no longer be cleared - usually in mid-October.
+It typically opens late May.